Our Review Process

 - Its antioxidant property causes a decline in oxidative stress.

 - Yoghurt, being a low-fat dairy product, decreases cholesterol levels.
 This minimises cardiovascular risks.
+Also know about Indian diabetes diet.

 - The low-fat content in yoghurt also helps avoid obesity, which is a risk factor for diabetes.